-National Small Industries Corporation (NSIC) is a Government of India entity that comes under Ministry of Micro, Small and Medium Enterprises (MoMSMEs).
+National Small Industries Corporation (NSIC) is a Government of India entity that comes under the Ministry of Micro, Small, and Medium Enterprises (MoMSMEs).
 NSIC promotes and aids the growth of MSMEs across the nation.
-The corporation has setup training and incubation that is managed by professionals.
-NSIC provides integrated support services under various fields that include technology, support service, finance and marketing.
+The corporation has set up training and incubation that is managed by professionals.
+NSIC provides integrated support services in various fields that include technology, support service, finance, and marketing.
 NSIC registers Micro & Small Enterprises (MSEs) under Single Point Registration Scheme (SPRS) for involvement in Government purchases.

 Single Point Registration for Government Purchase